 As we become more environmentally aware of our carbon footprints, we must make moves to adapt to more ecologically responsible ways of living.
 And that includes the way we travel and see the world, too.

-And while no one’s asking us to cease travelling altogether, we are being encouraged to consider more eco-friendly ways to travel, of which there are plenty.
+While no one’s asking us to stop travelling altogether (lord knows we deserve an escape after 2020), we are being encouraged to consider more eco-friendly ways to travel, of which there are plenty.

 1. Offset your carbon emissions